Zoom

 The Zoom Meeting and Zoom Webinar tools offer similar features and functionality but have some key differences.
 Users can also record their screens, screen share and use Zoom for remote desktop control.

-Zoom Meetings are designed to be collaborative sessions with the option for instructors to let participants screen share, turn on their video and audio, and see who else is in attendance.
+Zoom Meetings are designed to be collaborative sessions with the option for instructors to let participants screen share, turn on their video and audio, and track attendance.

 We recommend using Zoom Meetings for webinars/online tutorials with your students, rather than Zoom Webinar.
 Zoom meetings give you a better breadth of features for collaboration, active learning and managing your students (such as breakout rooms).
-However, there are situations where Zoom Webinar may be more appropriate to your needs, such as having a large number of students in a webinar.
+However, there are situations where Zoom Webinar may be more appropriate to your needs, such as when there are a large number of participants and expected participation is more limited.

-A Zoom webinar license (default size is 500 participants) or capacity upgrade is available via here.
+A Zoom Webinar license (default size is 500 participants) or capacity upgrade can be requested.
 Once you have been allocated a webinar license, you can schedule a session via the conferencing portal by logging into Zoom with your University credentials.
 If you expect higher numbers than 500 or have had registrations for more, a higher webinar license allocation (up to 1000 or 3000) can be requested.

 For further information on Webinars, visit What is a Webinar and how do I set one up?.